mitahantahankintunkis/json-fuzzer/README.md

 |Fuzzing and analyzing results|4-5 weeks|
 |Writing the paper|6-10 weeks|

 *Table 1: Rough time estimates for different tasks in the thesis.
-Some task may have overlap between each other.*
+Some tasks may have overlap between each other.*

 ## Work completed so far